trevorjhou/Midterm-Exam-Take-Home-Modeling-Portion/README.md

 - LightGBM
 - CatBoost

-Tree-based boosting models performed best, so hyperparameter tuning focused on LightGBM, XGBoost, and CatBoost using GridSearchCV with Stratified 5-Fold Cross-Validation.
+Tree-based boosting models consistently achieved the strongest performance, indicating the presence of non-linear relationships and interaction effects within the dataset.

+Hyperparameter tuning was therefore focused on the strongest boosting models:

+- LightGBM
+- XGBoost
+- CatBoost

+GridSearchCV with Stratified 5-Fold Cross-Validation was used to optimize model performance using F1 score as the primary evaluation metric.

+Different feature sets were used for different models based on earlier validation performance.
+LightGBM achieved better results using the full feature-engineered dataset, while XGBoost and CatBoost slightly benefited from the reduced feature-selected dataset.

+Key parameters tuned included:

+- number of estimators
+- learning rate
+- tree depth / number of leaves
+- subsampling ratios

 ## 6. Ensemble Learning